-RELEASE OF PUPIL DIRECTORY INFORMATION (EC §49073.
-34 CFR 99.37): The district also makes student directory information available in accordance with state and federal laws.
+RELEASE OF PUPIL DIRECTORY INFORMATION (EC §49073, 34 CFR 99.37): The district also makes student directory information available in accordance with state and federal laws.
 This means that each student's name, birth date, address, telephone number, email address, major course of study, participation in officially recognized school activities, dates of attendance, degrees and awards received, and most recent previous public or private school attendance may be released in accordance with board policy.
 In addition, height and weight of athletes may be made available.
 Appropriate directory information may be provided to any agency or person except private, profit-making organizations (other than employers, potential employers or the news media).
+Directory information does not include citizenship status, immigration status, place of birth, or any other information indicating national origin (except where the district receives consent as required under state law).
 Names and addresses of seniors or terminating students may be given to public or private schools and colleges.
 Parents and eligible students will be notified prior to the destruction of any special education records.
 You have the right to inspect a survey or other instrument to be administered or distributed to your child that either collects personal information for marketing or sale or requests information about beliefs and practices and any instructional material to be used as part of your child's educational curriculum.
 Please contact your child's school if you wish to inspect such a survey or other instrument.

 Upon written request from the parent of a student age 17 or younger, the district will withhold directory information about the student.
 If the student is 18 or older or enrolled in an institution of postsecondary instruction and makes a written request, the student's request to deny access to directory information will be honored.
 Requests must be submitted within 30 calendar days of the receipt of this notification.
 (See attached form.)
-Additionally, directory information related to homeless or unaccompanied youths will not be released without the express written consent for its release by the eligible pupil or quardian.
+Additionally, directory information related to homeless or unaccompanied youths will not be released without the express written consent for its release by the eligible pupil or guardian.

-RELEASE OF INFO TO MILITARY SERVICES REPS / RELEASE OF TELEPHONE NUMBERS (EC §49073.5; 20 USC §7980:

-Parents of secondary students may request in writing that the student's name, address, and telephone listing not be released to armed forces recruiters without prior written parental consent.
+RELEASE OF INFO TO MILITARY SERVICES REPS / RELEASE OF TELEPHONE NUMBERS (EC §49073.5; 20 USC §7908): Parents of secondary students may request in writing that the student's name, address, and telephone listing not be released to armed forces recruiters without prior written parental consent.